 Venice is a very (very) touristy city and the Peggy Guggenheim Collection is no exception: the queue to enter the museum can prove somewhat daunting.
-To avoid waiting, the Captain recommends booking skip-the-line tickets online, especially during the high season.
+To avoid waiting, the Capitain recommends booking skip-the-line tickets online, especially during high season.

-And if you’re looking for a 100% Venetian experience, why not combine your visit to the Peggy Guggenheim Collection with a romantic gondola tour on the Grand Canal?
+And if you’re looking for a 100% Venetian experience, why not combine your visit of the Peggy Guggenheim Collection with a romantic gondola tour on the Grand Canal?
 Find out more here.

-For more tips and suggestions to help plan your trip to Venice, check out Captain Ulysses’ articles:
+For more tips and suggestions to plan your trip to Venice, check out Captain Ulysses’ articles: